lightning/bolts/01-messaging.md

   - SHOULD send `error` for protocol violations or internal errors that make channels unusable or that make further communication unusable.
   - SHOULD send `error` with the unknown `channel_id` in reply to messages of type `32`-`255` related to unknown channels.
   - when sending `error`:
-    - MUST fail the channel referred to by the error message.
+    - MUST fail the channel(s) referred to by the error message.
+    - MAY set `channel_id` to all zero to indicate all channels.
   - when sending `warning`:
     - MAY set `channel_id` to all zero if the warning is not related to a specific channel.
   - MAY close the connection after sending.
   - MAY send an empty `data` field.
   - when failure was caused by an invalid signature check: